-Medical Electronics and Instrumentation Laboratory, Department of Biotechnology and Medical Engineering, National Institute of Technology, Rourkela, India
+Professor-in-Charge, Medical Electronics and Instrumentation Laboratory, Department of Biotechnology and Medical Engineering, National Institute of Technology, Rourkela, India

 Prof. Indranil Banerjee did his Ph.
 D. in Biotechnology (Tissue Engineering) from Indian Institute of Technology Kharagpur, India in the year 2011.
 Presently, is holding the position of an Assistant Professor in the Department of Biotechnology and Medical Engineering at National Institute of Technology- Rourkela.
 He is the Professor-in-Charge of the Bioprocess Laboratory and Biomicrofludics Laboratory.
 His group is actively involved in understanding the cell physiology in response to biomaterials developed on a length scale (nano to macro).
 He was a visiting scientist in Maxplanck Institute of Intelligent System, Germany.
 Dr. Banerjee has authored 35 SCI cited publications in various journals of repute with a total citation of more than 450.
 He is also serving as industrial consultant.

+Dr. Preetam Sarkar graduated with an MS in Food and Nutritional Sciences from California State University-Fresno and a PhD in Food Sciences from Purdue University.
+Thereafter, he has been working as an Assistant Professor of Food Sciences at National Institute of Technology Rourkela, India.
 Dr. Sarkar’s primary research interests lie in the development of delivery vehicles for the protection of functional molecules within food systems, and he is also working on the utilization of food processing techniques such as extrusion for the utilization of food by-products.
 He has published several research and review articles, as well as book chapters, in the area of food delivery systems.

 Assistant Professor, Department of Food Process Engineering, National Institute of Technology, Rourkela, India